mpokrass/Personality-notes/psych-356.md

 - Serotonin for anxiety
 - dopamine for approach

-SSRIs act on serotonin receptors that are inimately linked with anxiety and depression.
+SSRIs act on serotonin receptors that are intimately linked with anxiety and depression.

 Dopamine and associated neurons are specialized for the approach system.
 Cocaine also acts on these neurons.
 To get a rough idea of high activity of approach system, try cocaine.
-Grandoise, eager.
+Grandiose, eager.

 ### Serotonin Molecular Genetics

 One gene codes for one protein.

 5HT(serotonin).
-5HTT (serotonin transporter) gene has several allelles.
+5HTT (serotonin transporter) gene has several alleles.
 Can also be called polymorphism, many forms.
 Same gene, many versions.
 There is the original gene, by mutation, some of it gets taken away.
 The half left can still create the protein but less stuff.
 Or it gets doubled or tripled.

 Still creates the protein, but it may get weird.

 The gene is necessary for efficient functioning of the serotonin neurons.
-Helps transport serotonin accross the synapse (between axon and dendrite of to serotoneurgic neurons)
+Helps transport serotonin across the synapse (between axon and dendrite of to serotoneurgic neurons)

 Short version functions less well than the long version of the allele.

-Since serotonin is linked with anxiety, people with a short version should maybe be more succeptible to anxiety and depression in their lives.
+Since serotonin is linked with anxiety, people with a short version should maybe be more susceptible to anxiety and depression in their lives.

-Asked people how many stressful life events they have had. (eg death of a family member, marital breakdown, losing a job)
+Asked people how many stressful life events they have had. (e.g. death of a family member, marital breakdown, losing a job)

 Also analyzed genetic material, see SS or SL or LL.
 Found that SS people were much more likely to have depression if more stressful events.
 If non-stressful events then same odds as LL people.
 SS people with stressful life have a 0.4 chance of getting depressed.
 Diathesis stress model.
 Serotonin is necessary for coping with stress (a well functioning serotonin system).

 Other researchers found that people with SS alleles when put into an fMRI machine, found that their amygdala (scans for emotionally relevant stuff, think of it as Id) are especially more reactive to negative stuff.
 Their amygdala's focus more on bad stuff.

 Rhesus Macaques are the nastiest of macaques.
-Constantly pushing eachother around.
+Constantly pushing each other around.
 They will constantly vie for the alpha positions.
 Article looked at their genes.
 Genes that code for serotonin efficiency.
 These macaques had the highest likelihood for more anxious allele connections.
-Even in other primates,  there is the same tendency to be more reactive with a suboptimal serononin system.
+Even in other primates,  there is the same tendency to be more reactive with a suboptimal serotonin system.

-All of these finding are less ceratin than they seem in textbooks.
+All of these finding are less certain than they seem in textbooks.

 ### Neuroticism and the Brain